afd/JavaTutorialQuestions/questions/dd4c.md

 since midnight (in which case this is the display mode to be used), or three integers, representing the current hour, minute and seconds (in which case 24-hour format should be used as the display mode).

-Your class should provide a method, \lstinline{tick()}, that advances the time stored by a \lstinline{Clock} object by one second.
-In addition, you should override \lstinline{toString()} so that a \lstinline{Clock} is represented as a string according to the appropriate display mode.
+Your class should provide a method, `tick()`, that advances the time stored by a `Clock` object by one second.
+In addition, you should override `toString()` so that a `Clock` is represented as a string according to the appropriate display mode.

-Write a Java program, say in \lstinline{ClockDemo.java}, to demo your \lstinline{Clock} class by creating a few clocks, then updating their time once per second.
-You can do this by using Java's \lstinline{Thread.sleep(x)} method, which causes execution to pause for \lstinline{x} milliseconds.
+Write a Java program, say in `ClockDemo.java`, to demo your `Clock` class by creating a few clocks, then updating their time once per second.
+You can do this by using Java's `Thread.sleep(x)` method, which causes execution to pause for `x` milliseconds.
 This method of timing is not precise, but suffices for this exercise.
-Because \lstinline{Thread.sleep(x)} can throw an \lstinline{InterruptedException}, you will need to specify that your \lstinline{main} method \lstinline{throws} this exception.
+Because `Thread.sleep(x)` can throw an `InterruptedException`, you will need to specify that your `main` method `throws` this exception.
 The output of your program should look something like this:

 \begin{scriptsize}